PaperMC/velocitypowered.com/docs/users/forwarding.md

 Velocity supports forwarding information about your players to your servers, such as IP addresses, UUIDs and skins.
 Velocity supports both a custom forwarding format (modern forwarding) that is more secure, and BungeeCord forwarding which has better compatibility but is less secure.

 <Caution>
-   You may choose between modern forwarding or legacy BungeeCord-style forwarding; you are currently not able to "mix and match" forwarding modes, and you cannot use both forwarding moddes together.
+   You may choose between modern forwarding or legacy BungeeCord-style forwarding; you are currently not able to "mix and match" forwarding modes, and you cannot use both forwarding modes together.
 </Caution>

 ## Configuring modern forwarding